-11.4.4 Background Noise Assessment
+11.3.6 Background Noise Assessment

-An environmental noise survey was undertaken to determine typical background noise levels at representative NSLs surrounding the development site.
-The background noise survey was conducted through the installation of unattended sound level meters at seven representative locations in the surrounding area.
+An environmental noise survey was undertaken to determine typical background noise levels at representative NSLs surrounding the Proposed Development site.
+The background noise survey was conducted through installing unattended sound level meters at 9 no. representative locations in the surrounding area, refer to Table 11-4 below and Figure 11-2.

-All measurement data collected during the background noise surveys has been carried out in accordance with the Institute to Acoustic's Good Practice Guide to the Application of ETSU-R-97 for the Assessment and Rating of Wind Turbine Noise (IoA GPG, 2013) and accompanying, Supplementary Guidance Note 1: Data Collection (2014) discussed in the following Section.
+All noise measurements collected during the background noise surveys has been carried out in accordance with the Institute to Acoustic's Good Practice Guide to the Application of ETSU-R-97 for the Assessment and Rating of Wind Turbine Noise (IoA GPG, 2013) and accompanying, Supplementary Guidance Note 1: Data Collection (2014) discussed in the following Section.